omarelghobary/odin-recipes/README.md

-This simple project just to illustrate the basic parts of html page
+This is a simple project just to illustrate the basic parts of html and css showing some of my favourite egyptian dishes